-Be sure e you have included or completed the following before you submit your application.
-0 Review the application preview and program guidelines for specific requirements.
+Be sure you have included or completed the following before you submit your application.

+Befo re you start: Review the application preview and program guidelines for specific requirements.
 Contact the Program Advisor to address concerns or review questions about eligibility.
 New applicants: Register in the BC Arts Council online system to gain access to the online application.
 Registration requests can take up to 5 business days to process.
 Proofread your application before you submit it.
-Plan to submit your complete application at least two days before the deadline to avoid last-minute technological issues.
+Make sure you have uploaded all support material and that all videos, audio clips and links are working Plan to submit your complete application at least two days before the deadline to avoid last-minute technological issues.
 Ensure you have completed and submitted any overdue final reports on previous BC Arts Council grants.
-0 Update your mailing address and other contact information.
+Orga nizations: In your Organization Profile on the BC Arts Council online grant system: l Update your mailing address and other contact information.
 Upload your most recent signed financial statements.
 See Financial Statement Requirements section of guidelines.
-Update your Board list and Staff list.
-Upload your organization's constitution (for not-for-profits) or statement of purpose (for al other organizations).
+I Update your Board list and Staff list.
+Upload your organization's constitution (for not-for-profits) or statement of purpose (for all other organizations).
 Do not include by-laws.
 Complete the Designated Priority Group section (required for funding prioritization).
 Complete the Equity Data Tool (required for funding prioritization).
-0 ives: In your Organization Profile on the BC Arts Council online grant system: Update your mailing address and primary contact information.
+Collectives: In your Organization Profile on the BC Arts Council online grant system: Update your mailing address and primary contact information.
 Include your shared purpose, creative goal, or mandate of your collective.
-Update your Collective Member List.
-Complete the Designated Priority Group section (required for funding prioritization).
-Complete the Equity Data Tool (required for funding prioritization). , Include a Project Start Date after the intake closing date (May 23, 2024) and a realistic Project End Date Note: Notification of results is generally 16 weeks after the intake closing date so plan accordingly if your project is dependent on this grant funding.
+Update your Collective Member List.Complete the Designated Priority Group section (required for funding prioritization).Complete the Equity Data Tool (required for funding prioritization). ln yo ur application: I Include a Project Start Date after the intake closing date (May 23, 2024) and a realistic Project End Date Note: Notification of results is generally 16 weeks after the intake closing date so plan accordingly if your project is dependent on this grant funding.
 Make sure your Amount Requested in the application matches the request amount in your Project Budget Table.

-Include detailed descriptions of your organization's activities and practices, the project, the participants or specific communities, the creation process, and the intended impacts of the project.
-Upload a detailed project timeline or work plan beginning after intake closing date. op-ou it forms to complete in the application:
+□ Upload a detailed project timeline or work plan beginning after intake closing date.